Anett Kontaveit: 2014: ITF wins, mononucleosis

-2015: Recovery, Wimbledon 4th round, and top 100
+2015: Recovery, US Open fourth round and top 100

 After an extended training block in Australia to end 2014, Kontaveit's first tournament since the Canadian Open was the Auckland Open, where she lost to Urszula Radwańska in three sets.
 She then played her first Australian Open, defeating Paula Kania in the first round of qualifying before losing a close match against Evgeniya Rodina.

 Kontaveit returned to Estonia to play in the Fed Cup, seemingly still suffering from illness as she put in poor performances and struggled to beat much lower ranked opponents.
 She made a strong return to the ITF Circuit at her training base in Istanbul, where she made the semifinals, her equal best result before losing to Shahar Pe'er.
 She then went to Wiesbaden in Germany, where she was routed by Adrijana Lekaj, winning only three games.
 Kontaveit then headed to La Marsa, Tunisia where she lost to Romina Oprandi at the semifinal stage.
 Participating in the French Open qualifying again, she defeated Katerina Stewart, before losing to French wildcard Clothilde de Bernardi.

 Kontaveit transferred to the grass in Eastbourne, and won the $50k event, her biggest ITF title so far, without losing a set.
 She then continued this form in Surbiton, making the semifinals before losing a three-set match to Naomi Osaka.
 She then qualified and made the semifinals in Ilkley, beating players including Zhu Lin, Jeļena Ostapenko and Wang Yafan.
 However, she lost to Magda Linette after leading 5–1 in the third set and holding a match point.
 Despite this loss, Kontaveit had the most wins of any player on grass, and this form granted her a main-draw wildcard to the Wimbledon Championships.
 She lost in the first round to the former world No. 1, Victoria Azarenka.

-Kontaveit played three WTA tournaments after Wimbledon, the Swedish Open, Istanbul Cup and Baku Cup.
+Kontaveit played three WTA tournaments after Wimbledon, the Swedish Open, İstanbul Cup and Baku Cup.
 Despite disappointing showings in the singles including losses to Olga Govortsova, Melis Sezer and Karin Knapp, she made her first WTA semifinal in doubles in Istanbul, partnering Elizaveta Kulichkova after being offered a wildcard.
 At the Vancouver Open, Kontaveit qualified and beat Zhang Shuai and Patricia Maria Țig before losing to Alla Kudryavtseva in the quarterfinals.

 Kontaveit had her first Grand Slam breakthrough at the US Open.
 Starting as an unseeded player in qualifying, she beat Stephanie Vogt, María Teresa Torró Flor and Naomi Broady to qualify for the main draw.
 There, Kontaveit then beat Casey Dellacqua, 31st seed Anastasia Pavlyuchenkova and Madison Brengle to reach the fourth round proper, where she lost to 23rd seed Venus Williams, in straight sets.
 With this result Kontaveit broke into the top 100 for the first time, moving up over 60 places.

 She finished the year by participating in WTA tournaments in Guangzhou, Tashkent and Luxembourg.
 However, a thigh injury hindered her performance at the latter events and she ended her season with a retirement in qualifying in Luxembourg.